 The adage “Less is more” sums up the popularity of midcentury modern’s minimalist look in home furnishings over the past 10 years, but now the pendulum is swinging in the opposite direction.
-It’s not just lighting and furniture experiencing a Maximalism revival, either.
-The trend was also highlighted by fashion editors at Women’s Wear Daily (WWD) during Milan’s Fashion Week in February 2021.
+It’s not just lighting and furniture experiencing a Maximalism revival, either – the fashion world is also going through this revival.

 “Companies are now looking to elevate practical overcoats by looking back to 1980s oversize bomber-style puffer jackets and ’90s cocooning silhouettes,” the WWD article points out, adding that another runway collection gave a nod to “mountaineering style from the ’80s, such as velvet puffer jackets splashed with sequins, teddy bear drawstring jackets in leopard motifs, and padded fake fur shearling coats” and oversized silhouettes.